Uncertainty-Driven Action Quality Assessment: Experiment

 The dimension of latent space is a vital hyperparameter determining how much the latent space affects the fused feature representations.
 Following the previous work~\cite{Kohl2018probabilistic20}, we range the latent space dimension $D$ in $[1,3,6,9,12,15]$ and keep other variables optimal.
-We can find that the suitable dimension for latent space is 6 as shown in Figure~\ref{Fig7}.
-The Continuous increase of the dimension will not bring more benefits.
+We can find that the suitable dimension for latent space is 6 as shown in Figure~\ref{Fig3}.
+Continuously increasing the dimension will not yield additional benefits.